-WTSA Res.91, Enhancing access to an electronic repository of information on numbering plans published by the ITU Telecommunication Standardization Sector
+WTSA Res.91, Enhancing access to an electronic repository of information on numbering plans published by the ITU Telecommunication Standardization Sector.

-WTSA Res.94, Standardization work in the ITU Telecommunication Standardization Sector for cloud based event data technology.

 Table 2 provides a detailed mapping of the Resolutions (against the PP Resolution).

 In some cases where an exact mapping is not strictly possible, multiple WTSA Resolutions are mapped against a particular WTDC Resolution; thus, some WTSA Resolutions (and their provisions) occur multiple times.